-The Trustee believes that good stewardship and environmental, social and corporate governance ("ESG") issues may have a material impact on investment returns, and that good stewardship can create and preserve value for companies and markets as a whole.
-The Trustee also recognises that long-term sustainability issues, particularly climate change, present risks and opportunities that increasingly may require explicit consideration.
+The Trustee believes that good stewardship and environmental, social and corporate governance ("ESG") issues may have a material impact on investment returns, and that good stewardship can create and preserve

 The Trustee has given the investment managers full discretion when evaluating ESG issues and in exercising rights and stewardship obligations attached to the Plan's investments.
 These investment managers are expected to evaluate ESG factors, including climate change considerations, and exercise voting rights and stewardship obligations attached to the investments, in accordance with their own corporate governance policies and current best practice, including the UK Corporate Governance Code and UK Stewardship Code.